Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 2. Select CoverageDefinition1 () in the Select Object dialog box.

-Measuring number of assets
+Measuring the number of assets

-1. Open FigureOfMerit1's () properties ().
+1. Open FigureOfMerit1's () Properties ().

 2. Select the Basic - Definition page.